 Although solid state amps usually refer to relatively cheap and robust beginner or rehearsal amps, solid state amps can be an equally good option for performing on stage.
 Especially in recent years, which have seen the production of quite a large number of good solid state amps.
 That said, you could always check out these best of the best bass amps and these great tube amps.

-Here comes a short list of the 7 best solid state amps that aren’t mostly too hard to come by these days.
+7 best solid state amps that aren’t mostly too hard to come by these days.

 Orange Amplifiers Crush Pro CR120C

 The first place goes to Crush Pro CR120C from Orange.
-The 2×12” 16 Ohm Voice of the World speakers of this Two Channel amp pack a throughly respectable 120 watts, that is sufficient both at the rehearsal room and on stage.
+The 2×12” 16 Ohm Voice of the World speakers of this Two Channel amp pack a thoroughly respectable 120 watts, that is sufficient both at the rehearsal room and on stage.

 The clean channel of this amp has a two stage two band EQ, providing a great transparent yet warm sound, while the three staged three band EQ dirty channel perfectly covers the distorted and overdriven affairs.